-Today’s late afternoon muffins are dedicated to Fuzz, who reminded me that she does not care for muffins with cooked fruit and politely suggested I make blueberry muffins without berries.
+Today’s Butterscotch Mini Muffins are dedicated to Fuzz, who reminded me that she does not care for muffins with cooked fruit and politely suggested I make blueberry muffins without berries.
 I told her that was fine, but insisted on adding butterscotch morsels.
 That idea, she liked.

 As much as I love this recipe, there’s one small issue.
 When made as minis the yield is 32 muffins and most mini muffin pans hold 24.
 A bad solution is to just pile the thick batter into the 24 muffin pans and use it all.
 I know because I did that and the muffins were top heavy and awkward looking.
 For the second round, I was more judicious with the batter and the muffins had a nicer shape.
 This photo was supposed to be my example of a “good” fill.
 It was better than the first, but even this muffin rose quite a bit so you might want to use a tiny bit less than what’s in this photo.
 You’ll have batter left over after you fill the 24 cups, but you can always use that to make a couple of regular size muffins.

 And one more note.
 I started running low on butterscotch chips and divided out some of the batter to use with chocolate chips.
 Even with the same batter, I noticed the muffins with the chocolate chips spread less and had a nicer shape.
 I think the extra sugar in the butterscotch chips causes the spreading.
 The point is, this recipe might as well be for chocolate chip muffins because that variation is just as good.

 1 1/2 cups all purpose flour (6.75 oz) — spoon and sweep of fluff up the flour before scooping

 1/4 cup light brown sugar, packed